While pondering how to get USB3/PCI-E(via QMP PHY) to work on mainline

 Linux(instead of our own Qcom/Codeaurora-based 4.9), we ran a quick test to

-s are critical to get peripheral
+check which phys are critical to get peripheral mode working(host is for

 another day, OTG comes later).